MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hasprefix-cs-operator.md

 ---
 # !hasprefix_cs operator

-Filters a record set for terms that do not contain a matching case-sensitive starting string
+Filters a record set for data that does not contain a matching case-sensitive starting string.

 The following table provides a comparison of the `has` operators.
 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).